BoltzExchange/boltz-backend/docs/magic-routing-hints.md

   the magic routing hint with the specific channel id and the claim public key in the node public key field.

+### Wallet Requirements

+- Use a **separate wallet** dedicated for swaps to avoid accidental address reuse, which can cause MRH payments to be falsely marked as settled
+- Use a custom derivation path if you plan to let your users export the wallet for use elsewhere

 It is the client's responsibility to handle payments to magic routing hint addresses.
 To help clients detect these transactions as quickly as possible, we emit [a WebSocket event](api-v2#magic-routing-hints) when we observe a transaction in the mempool to the MRH address for a swap the client is subscribed to.

+Boltz emits a `transaction.direct` status update for MRH transactions related to a specific swap.
+While these status updates are provided for convenience, swap clients should **not** use these as the sole source of truth and always independently verify transactions onchain before marking a swap as settled.

 ## Steps For The Sender